 Twin Cities & Western Railroad Company is a regional railroad operating over 229 miles of track, serving some of the most productive agricultural counties in Minnesota.
 TC&W interchanges with all four Class 1 railroads in the Minneapolis/St. Paul terminal area: BNSF Railway (BNSF), Canadian Pacific Railway (CP), Canadian National Railway (CN) and Union Pacific Railroad Company (UP).
 TC&W provides a gateway to world markets for the surrounding areas.
 Operating as far east as St. Paul, Minnesota and as far west as Milbank, South Dakota, TC&W is the largest short line in Minnesota.

 Minnesota Prairie Line (MPL) began serving its customers in October of 2002, restoring rail service to a line that had sat dormant for two years after a prior operator ceased operations.
-MPL is a wholly-owned subsidiary of TC&W. In July of 2012, TC&W acquired Sisseton Milbank Railroad Company (SMRR), also a wholly-owned subsidiary of TC&W. Over the years TC&W has re-invested millions back into its infrastructure and equipment in order to provide safe and efficient operations for its customers.
+MPL is a wholly-owned subsidiary of TC&W. MPL works in partnership with the Minnesota Valley Regional Rail Authority (MVRRA) and the communities it serves to enhance rural economic development.
+In July of 2012, TC&W acquired Sisseton Milbank Railroad Company (SMRR), also a wholly-owned subsidiary of TC&W. Over the years TC&W has re-invested millions back into its infrastructure and equipment in order to provide safe and efficient operations for its customers.
 TC&W is a sister company of Red River Valley & Western Railroad Company, based in Wahpeton, ND.